MU-IRCF/Test-StringFiles/README.md

 # VERSION

-version 0.0001
+version 0.0002

 # SYNOPSIS

 # DESCRIPTION

 Use "embedded" files in the form of heredocs.

 This current implementation absolutely requires that code using this module:

-    1. Have a subroutine named C<get_heredoc_for>
+1\.
+Have a subroutine named `get_heredoc_for`
-    2. Include the line:
+2\.
+Include the line:

     *Test::HereFiles::get_heredoc_for = *main::get_heredoc_for;

 # SUBROUTINES

 ## create\_filename\_for

 positional parameters:
-        $heredoc_name
+    $heredoc\_name
         Name of "heredoc" chosen to be written to a temp file.

     $filename (optional)
         String.
 The name of a file to which $content will be written.
 If not given, a temporary file will be created.

 returns:
     Name of the filename containing the "heredoc" text.

 ## delete\_temp\_file($filename)

 positional parameter:
     $filename
         Name of a file to be deleted.

 This runs as a test, with a message indicating the temporary file deleted.

 ## slurp\_file($filename)

 positional parameter:
     $filename
         Name of a file whose contents will be read into a string.

 returns:
     String containing the entire contents of the chosen file.

 ## create\_empty\_file

 returns:
     Name for an empty file that has just been created with a random "temporary" filename (it's not really temporary because you have to delete it yourself).

 # RATIONALE